Nordln/EasydiffusionWiki/UI-Plugins.md

 - **[ScaleupMAX](https://www.computingbits.com/software/scaleupMAX.plugin.js) by Avidgamefan#4035**

-    Scales up to the largest resolution your card can handle.
+    Scales up to the largest resolution your card can handle, with one click.
 This requires you to test to determine your highest, maximum resolution, and set it inside the script.
 Currently defaulted to safe settings for the Nvidia 2060 Super with 8GB VRAM.

 ### General UI changes
 - **[History](https://raw.githubusercontent.com/rbertus2000/sd-ui-plugins/main/history.plugin.js) by [rbertus2000](https://github.com/rbertus2000)**